joeyjpg/PyNAS/README.md

 # Where do i get it?
-If you used your 3 barely surviving braincells you'd know how.
+If you used your 3 barely surviving braincells you'd know.
 If you really dont know, ask chatgpt.

 # I have a different question, where do i ask?